flywheel-apps/bids-app-template-test/README.md

 ```
 It's important to change to a new branch in the "-test" repository because you will want to edit some of the files to make your tests work.
 As you improve the way your bids-app is tested, you may also want to submit a pull request to share with the community!
 Note that if you do not have permission to edit flywheel-apps directly, you will need to fork your own repository and clone it into the proper name as shown above.

-Now check that your new `bids-app` and `bids-app-test` are in the same directory.
+Now make sure that your new `bids-app` and `bids-app-test` are in the same directory.
 Then run the initialization script inside `bids-app-test/`:

 `./setup.py`